CompuTec/computec-docs/docs/wms/user-guide/transactions/goods-receipt-po/put-away.md

 Before using the Put Away functionality, ensure the following prerequisites are installed and configured.

-- AppEngine 3.0
+- CompuTec AppEngine 3.0
-- WMS 3.0
+- CompuTec WMS 3.0
-- AE Plug-ins: WMS and BusinessLogic
+- CompuTec AppEngine Plugins: WMS and BusinessLogic

 ### AppEngine and Plug-in Installation and Configuration